HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Introduction

 We address two practical challenges encountered in formulating and solving this error minimization problem.
 Firstly, during inference the clean membrane potential $u_i(t|x)$ reference is unknown.
 As shown in Fig~\ref{fig:coreidea}(a), we define Neural Dynamic Signature (NDS), the neuron's membrane potential averaged over a given clean training dataset \( \mathcal{D} \), to provide a reference for anchoring membrane potential.
 Secondly, since externally generated attacks are not known \emph{a priori}, it is desirable to suppress the perturbation of each neuron's membrane potential in an online manner as shown in Fig~\ref{fig:coreidea}(b).
 For this, we propose a new threshold-adapting leaky integrate-and-fire (TA-LIF) model with a properly designed firing threshold voltage dynamics that serves as a homeostatic control to suppress undesirable membrane potential perturbations, as shown in Fig~\ref{fig:coreidea}(c).
 We theoretically analyze the dynamic properties of TA-LIF neurons in terms of the bounded-input bounded-output stability and suppressed time growth of membrane potential error, underscoring their superior robustness compared with the standard LIF neurons.

 We visualize the working of the proposed HoSNNs versus standard LIF-based SNNs in image classification using several CIFAR-10 images in Figure~\ref{fig:cifar10}.
-While the adversarial images generated by the Projected Gradient Descent (PGD) \cite{madry2017towards} attack can completely mislead the attention of the LIF SNN, the proposed homeostasis helps the HoSNN focus on parts of the input image strongly correlated with the ground truth class label, leading to significantly improved adversarial robustness as demonstrated in detail in Section~\ref{sec:results}.
+While the adversarial images generated by the Projected Gradient Descent (PGD) \citep{madry2017towards} attack can completely mislead the attention of the LIF SNN, the proposed homeostasis helps the HoSNN focus on parts of the input image strongly correlated with the ground truth class label, leading to significantly improved adversarial robustness as described later.